How to Write a Screenplay

 Keep your thoughts flowing

-During the writing process, it's important to stay motivated even when you feel you are stuck.
+During the script writing process, it's important to stay motivated even when you feel you are stuck.
 You can always edit your work later: the important thing is to get your ideas on paper.
-To do this, our expert screenplay editors suggest setting specific goals, such as "I will write five well-crafted pages per day" or "I will finish part one this week and part two next week."
+To do this, we suggest making an editorial calendar: set specific goals, such as "I will write five well-crafted pages per day" or "I will finish part one this week and part two next week."
 This will help keep you on track.
 Also, remember that writing a screenplay takes time and practice.
 Don't expect your first screenplay to win an Oscar.

-Editing is key when writing a successful script
+Editing is key when writing a successful screenplay

 Once you've finished your preliminary script, give it to a few friends or family members whose judgment you trust.
 Ask for their feedback or suggestions.
-Be your own critic: put the script aside for a few days and then come back to it with fresh eyes.
+Be your own critic: put the screenplay aside for a few days and then come back to it with fresh eyes.
 Make revisions or deletions or completely rework the entire script.
-These are just a few tips to help get you started.
-Naturally, there are vast numbers of resources to help aspiring writers, both in bookstores and online.
-The screenplay editors at Scribendi.com are always available to provide assistance.
+And remember, if you need some constructive and professional feedback, send your screenplay to our script editors.